Ibex Valley: Surficial geology

 Generally, near surface geology of the valley consists of fluvial and glaciofluvial deposits of sand, gravel and silt units in the bottom of the valley.
 The valley side slopes are made up of varying layers of colluvium and/or till moraines overlying bedrock.
 In some areas, the bedrock is exposed on the valley walls.

 Land use

 As the valley is mostly undeveloped, the land use is primarily recreational.
 Some trails exist.
 The trails are typically used for hiking, mountain biking, bouldering, cross country skiing, snowmobiling and dog sledding.

 Foothills Pipeline/Alaska Pipeline Project

-In 1982, a pipeline right of way was granted to Foothills Pipeline Ltd (now a wholly owned subsidy of TransCanada Pipelines Limited) by the Northern Pipeline Agency.
+In 1982, a pipeline right of way was granted to Foothills Pipeline Ltd (now a wholly owned subsidiary of TransCanada Pipelines Limited) by the Northern Pipeline Agency.
 The proposed pipeline has undergone several name changes since the late-1970s and is now called the Alaska Pipeline Project.
 The right of way travels through a portion of the Ibex Valley between the Alaska Highway near the Mendenhall subdivision and the north end of Fish Lake.